 In general, the range would depend on your aircraft's altitude and any terrain that might block your line of site with the radio station.
 However, there are also practical limits due to transmitter power and receiver sensitivity.
-Line-of-sight range to a radio is typically 150 nautical miles or greater.

 How did implementation of ADS-B affect the airspace in the Gulf of Mexico?

 Before ADS-B, surveillance was not available in the Gulf at low altitudes or beyond 200 nautical miles from the coast.
 Now with ADS-B in place, air traffic control can provide 5-nautical mile separation to low-flying aircraft and to aircraft traversing the Gulf, provided the aircraft have certified ADS-B Out equipage.